adrice727/places/README.md

 #places

 This is a simple search app that uses the Google Maps/Places API.
-Search results are biased toward your current location.
-If the app is served by a location server, your current location will be used.
-Otherwise, downtown SF is used as a the default location.
+Search results are biased towards the user's current location.
+In order for geolocation to work, the app needs to be served by a local server.
+Otherwise, Market and Embarcadero is used as the default location.